dotnet/docs/docs/core/diagnostics/dotnet-dsrouter.md

 ## Description

-The `dotnet-dsrouter` connects diagnostic tooling like `dotnet-trace` and `dotnet-counters` to .NET applications running on Android, iOS, and tvOS regardless of whether they're running as an emulator, simulator, or on the device itself.
-Diagnostic tooling currently uses local IPC (Named Pipe, Unix Domain Socket) to connect and communicate with a .NET runtime, but .NET applications running in sandboxed environments on emulators, simulators, and devices need alternative ways to communicate.
-The `dotnet-dsrouter` injects itself between existing diagnostic tooling and .NET mobile applications enabling diagnostic tools to communicate with a remote .NET runtime as if it has been running on the local machine, creating a local representation of the application.
+The `dotnet-dsrouter` connects diagnostic tooling like `dotnet-trace` and `dotnet-counters` to .NET applications running on Android, iOS, and tvOS, regardless of whether they're running as an emulator, simulator, or on the device itself.
+Diagnostic tooling uses local inter-process communication (IPC) (Named Pipe, Unix Domain Socket) to connect and communicate with a .NET runtime. .NET applications running in sandboxed environments on emulators, simulators, and devices need alternative ways to communicate.
+The `dotnet-dsrouter` injects itself between existing diagnostic tooling and .NET mobile applications and creates a local representation of the application.
+The `dotnet-dsrouter` enables diagnostic tools to communicate with a remote .NET runtime as if it has been running on the local machine.

-The communication between diagnostic tooling and `dotnet-dsrouter` uses the same IPC (Named Pipe, Unix Domain Socket) as used when connecting to a local .NET runtime. `dotnet-dsrouter` uses TCP/IP in its communication with remote .NET runtime and support several different connectivity scenarios to handle different needs and requirements used by different platforms. `dotnet-dsrouter` also implements additional support to simplify connectivity configuration when running in emulator, simulator as well as on physical device attached over USB.
+The communication between diagnostic tooling and `dotnet-dsrouter` uses the same IPC (Named Pipe, Unix Domain Socket) as used when connecting to a local .NET runtime. `dotnet-dsrouter` uses TCP/IP in its communication with remote .NET runtime and support several different connectivity scenarios to handle different needs and requirements used by different platforms. `dotnet-dsrouter` also implements additional support to simplify connectivity configuration when running in emulator, simulator, and on physical device attached over USB.

 > [!NOTE]
 > `dotnet-dsrouter` is intended for development and testing and it's highly recommended to run `dotnet-dsrouter` over loopback interface (for example, `127.0.0.1`, `[::1]`).
 The connectivity features and port forwarding capabilities of `dotnet-dsrouter` handles all scenarios using local emulator, simulator or physical device connected over USB.